Shazidul-Haque-Simanta/compiler_mini_project/README.md

+⭐ If this project helped you understand compiler concepts, consider giving it a star!

+---

 # Compiler Mini Project

 A **mini compiler project** developed for **academic purposes**, demonstrating core concepts of **compiler design** such as lexical analysis, parsing, and basic semantic handling using a custom, Bangla-inspired programming syntax.